 The following is a list of examples of data protection by design and default measures that the DPC considers appropriate in the context of children (and indeed some will equally apply to adult data subjects).
-This list merely serves as an indicative selection of measures but it is by no means exhaustive:
+This list merely serves as an indicative selection of measures but it is by no means exhaustive nor will all such measures necessarily need to be applied to any given case:

-DEFAULT PRIVACY SETTINGS - Ensure the strictest privacy settings apply to services directed at/ intended for, or likely to be accessed by, children.
+DEFAULT PRIVACY SETTINGS - Ensure the strictest privacy settings apply to services directed at/intended for, or likely to be accessed by, children.
 For example, where there is an option to make any personal data publicly available, this should not be the default setting.
 Rather, the user should have to proactively take steps to do so.
-Where a child switches off a default privacy setting, at the end of a session this should automatically switch back to the default settings.

-USER CHOICE - Ensure that in a mixed-audience setting, child users have meaningful, clear and plain choice, control and flexibility as to settings and features in respect of processing operations which pose greater levels of risk to child users and which can be (and are by default - see further below) disabled
+USER CHOICE - Ensure that in a mixed-audience setting, child users have meaningful, clear and plain choice, control and flexibility as to settings and features in respect of processing operations which pose greater levels of risk to child users and which can be (and are by default - see further below) disabled for a child user account (e.g. suggestions for new third-party contacts).In circumstances where controls are delegated to parents then they too should default to these lower-risk settings.